Women in firefighting: Modern developments

+A female firefighter of the Queensland Fire and Rescue Service speaks to a male station officer at a fireground in 2018.

 After the passage of the Sex Discrimination Act 1984, official limits on women joining were removed.
 In 1985, Heather Barnes, Denise Butcher, Dawn Maynard and Allison Meenahan joined New South Wales Fire Brigade (NSWFB) as Australia's first paid career firefighters.
 In 1998, the NSWFB (now Fire and Rescue NSW) appointed its first female station officers.

 The first National Women in Firefighting Forum (thereafter known as WIFF) was held in 2005 at Sydney Airport with the theme of "Firing Up Women".
 It was opened with a keynote address by the Sex Discrimination Commissioner Pru Goward.
 A second conference was held in 2006 and included New Zealand female firefighters.
 The theme was "Same but Different".
 The first timeline of women in firefighting was created.
 A vote was unanimously recorded to establish a women in firefighting association run by and for female firefighters, and out of this vote Women and Firefighting Australasia (WAFA) was born.
 In 2007 the first Board of WAFA was established with Susan Courtney as its president.

 Prior to 2005 most research, including health, uniform and risk research assumed all cohorts were male, with Robyn Cooper's work in 1997 an exception.
 From 2005 onwards, some research has been done into roles and challenges for female firefighters in Australia.

 In 2006 Childs reported that less than 5% of any fire service in Australia was made up of full-time paid female firefighters, and also reported a web survey under the title "Not just fitting in".
 Ainsworth et al (2013) argued that in 2006 indicated that out of 33,659 volunteer firefighters, 3,798 (11%) were women.
 In 2011, this number had increased to 5,466 (14%).
 In 2015 a report by Women in Firefighting Australasia found that no fire agency had succeeded in improving the overall percentage about 5%.
 However, while overall total percentages had not been exceeded between 2006 and 2015, overall percentages across all fire services had improved.
 For example, the Northern Territory had improved from 0% to 2%.

 The percentage of career female firefighters remain at or below 5% of Australian fire services agencies, despite the history and activism noted above.
 Controversy remains acute.
 Allegations of sexism and bullying remain.
 There has also been a movement towards setting physical standards based on evidence of what is necessary.